Entailment vs. Verification for Partial-assignment Satisfiability and Enumeration: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper we have analyzed in deep the issue of formula satisfaction by partial assignments.
+In this paper we have analyzed in depth the issue of formula satisfaction by partial assignments.
 We have identified two alternative notions that are implicitly used in the literature, namely {verification} and {entailment}, and we have showed that, although the former is easier to check and as such is implicitly used by most current search procedures, the latter has better theoretical properties, and can improve the efficiency and effectiveness of enumeration procedures.

-From a theoretical viewpoint, we champion the idea that partial-assignment satisfaction should universally be defined as entailment, considering \verbverification{} only an easy-to-check sufficient condition for it.
-From a practical viewpoint, we suggest that entailment should be adopted as partial-assignment satisfaction check inside enumeration-based procedures in place of \verbverification.
+From a theoretical viewpoint, we highlight the need for a unique universally-agreed definition of partial-assignment satisfaction \footnote{In 2020 we ran an online poll among SAT and SMT PC members about the meaning of partial-assignment satisfiability: 35\% said ``entailment'', 35\% said ``\verbverification{}'', 30\% said both (!).}, and we champion the idea that it should be defined as entailment, considering \verbverification{} an easy-to-check sufficient condition for it.
+From a practical viewpoint, we suggest that entailment should be adopted as partial-assignment satisfaction check inside enumeration-based procedures in place of \verbverification, so that to reduce the number of enumerated assignments.

 The analysis presented in this paper opens several research avenues.
 First, we wish to investigate and evaluate empirically novel entailment-based techniques for both (projected) enumeration and (projected) model counting.
-In particular we wish to enhance our (projected) AllSAT procedure in \cite{spallittaDisjointPartialEnumeration2024} with entailment tests.
+In particular, we wish to enhance our (projected) AllSAT procedure in \cite{spallittaDisjointPartialEnumeration2024,spallittaDisjointPartialEnumerationIJA2025} with entailment tests.
 Second, we wish to implement entailment-based enumeration techniques to enhance our AllSMT procedures in \mathsat{} \cite{mathsat5_tacas13} and evaluate them empirically.
 In particular, we wish to embed and evaluate such entailment-based AllSMT procedure inside our WMI tools \cite{morettin_aij19,spallittaEnhancingSMTbasedWeighted2024a}.
-Third, we wish to embed novel entailment-based AllSMT procedures inside our SMT compilers for \T-OBDDs and \T-SDDs \cite{MicheluttiEcai24}, extending it also to general \T-d-DNNFs.
+Third, we wish to embed novel entailment-based AllSMT procedures inside our SMT compilers for \T-OBDDs and \T-SDDs \cite{MicheluttiEcai24}, extending it also to generic \T-d-DNNFs.

 \pagenumbering{roman} \FloatBarrier